vaiseys/dav-course/homework/chapter_01.md

 ## Question 4

-The following chunk of code will load some interesting data directly from the internet:
+The following chunk of code will load some interesting data directly from the Internet:

 ``` r
 url <- "https://raw.githubusercontent.com/vaiseys/dav-course/refs/heads/main/Data/baseballData.csv"